Matola Reserve, Eastern Cape

 The Lodge

-The main lodge offers six individual thatched chalets, each with its own private space.
+The lodge has six individual thatched chalets, each with its own private space.
 These chalets share a central and communal lapa that includes a kitchen, a warm fireplace, and a bar.

 Thatched chalets at the Lodge, Matola